Senate Independents Scrambling Ahead Of Crucial Pot Vote

 The Conservatives know this but firmly oppose the plan.
 Harder is hoping some independents and, perhaps, even some of the Liberals in the upper house, will understand that it is not their job to defeat something Canadians supported at the polls.

-Conservative whip Don Plett refused to confirm whether the Tories are planning a request a rare standing vote — a way of placing on the record how each senator votes.
+Conservative whip Don Plett refused to confirm whether the Tories are planning to request a rare standing vote — a way of placing on the record how each senator votes.

 "We can't defeat this bill.
 We are only 33 members in the chamber.
 We can't defeat anything," he told HuffPost.
 But if the Independents don't show up, Plett said: "Then we haven't defeated it; they have defeated it themselves."

-Note: UPDATE: The bill passed second reading in Senate by a vote of 44 to 29 and is headed for more study at committee.